erikt/MiamiStateMachine/README.md

 }
 ```

-## Events carrying something
+## Events with values

 An event can carry something, like the data loaded or the reason for a failure.
 The transitions are then written
-with the event symbol, which is the event without what it carries:
+with the event symbol (as in *a symbol from the input alphabet of a state machine* in automata theory), which is the
+event without what it carries:

 ```
 enum LoadState {